 We only show schools that offer primarily certificate and associate’s degrees

 at the undergraduate level and that

-report a seven-year federal loan repayment rate, an
+report a three-year federal loan default rate, a

-Our alumni outcomes rating was based on the eight-year graduation
+Our alumni outcomes rating was based on the four-year graduation

-rate and the seven-year federal loan repayment rate.
+rate and the three-year federal loan default rate.
 If

 you experiment with differing measures of quality using our school